galshuler/Projects/Case Study.md

 2. Platform-Specific Strategies:

-    - Suggested focusing more resources on the most lucrative platfor (IOS) as identified by the revenue analysis.
+    - Suggested focusing more resources on the most lucrative platform (IOS) as identified by the revenue analysis.

 3. Data Quality Improvement: